tjp20/CW25/README.md

     To enable persistent account storage, I updated the Account class to read and write usernames to a text file.
 Specifically, I created a saveAccounts() method that writes all usernames in the static account list to a file called accounts.txt, and a loadAccounts() method that reads from this file when the program starts, recreating each account in memory.
 This allows users to create an account once and have it remembered even after closing and reopening the game.
 I called Account.loadAccounts(); at the start of the Main.java to ensure all saved usernames are loaded before login, ensuring a seamless user experience.

 15. Added Javadocs for all classes to make sure everything is clear and easy for developer to understand and use later on.

+16. Added leaderboard screen which shows top 10 scores within all levels which will keep updating as new best scores as created.

+17. Added the UI elements for rank screen to display top 3 scores within that specific level unlike leaderboard where it displays top 10 scores within all the levels.

 ## Implemented but not working properly